ronf/asyncssh/README.rst

 Note that you will still need to manually install the libsodium library listed above for libnacl to work correctly and/or libnettle for UMAC support.
-Unfortunately, since libsodium, libnettle, and libfido2 are not Python packages, they cannot be directly installed using pip.
+Unfortunately, since libsodium and libnettle are not Python packages, they cannot be directly installed using pip.

 Installing the development branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^